Clarence Thomas Supreme Court nomination: Nomination

 Justice William Brennan stepped down from the Supreme Court in 1990.
 Thomas was one of five candidates on Bush's shortlist and was the one Bush was most interested in nominating.
 However, Bush's staff made three arguments against nominating Thomas at the time: Thomas had only served eight months as a judge; Bush could expect to replace Justice Thurgood Marshall with Thomas in due time; and multiple senior advisors told Bush that they did not feel that Thomas was ready.
 Bush eventually decided to nominate Judge David Souter of the First Circuit instead, who was easily confirmed.

 White House Chief of Staff John H. Sununu promised that Bush would fill the next Supreme Court vacancy with a "true conservative" and predicted a "knock-down, drag-out, bloody-knuckles, grass-roots fight" over confirmation.
 On July 1, 1991, President Bush nominated Judge Clarence Thomas of the District of Columbia Circuit to replace retiring justice Thurgood Marshall, a civil rights icon and the court's first African American justice.
 When introducing Thomas that day, the president called him "the best person" in the country to take Marshall's place on the court, a characterization belied, according to constitutional law expert Michael Gerhardt, by Thomas's "limited professional distinction, with his most significant legal experiences having been a controversial tenure as chairman of the Equal Employment Opportunity Commission and barely more than one year of experience as a federal court of appeals judge."

 In 1992, Gerhardt described the Thomas nomination as "a bold political move calculated to make it more difficult for many of the same civil rights organizations and southern blacks, who opposed Judge Robert Bork's Supreme Court nomination, to oppose Justice Thomas."
 He also wrote that, "in selecting Justice Thomas, President Bush returned to a practice – nominating extreme ideologues for the Supreme Court – that many hoped had ended with the Senate's rejection of Judge Bork."

-Kenneth M. Duberstein (former white house chief of staff under Ronald Reagan) and John C. Danforth served as Thomas's "sherpas" (advisors tasked with guiding him through the rigors of their confirmation).
-Duberstein had previously been a sherpa to Bush's earlier Supreme Court appointee, David Souter, during his nomination proccess.
+Kenneth M. Duberstein (former White House Chief of Staff under Ronald Reagan) and John C. Danforth served as Thomas's "sherpas" (advisors tasked with guiding him through the rigors of their confirmation).
+Duberstein had previously been a sherpa to Bush's earlier Supreme Court appointee, David Souter, during his nomination process.
 He had also played a similar advisory role years prior to George Shultz during his confirmation process for United States Secretary of State.